-Title Addresses Agency Goal(s) Start Date Strategy Statement Responsible Administrator Status VII.B PeopleSoft Upgrade I. High Standards for Student Achievement II.
-Staff Development V. Cost-Effectiveness, Quality Management, and Operational Efficiency VI.
-Technology VII.
-Strategic Planning X. Internal Communications XI.
-Human Resources 7/09 By July 2015, Eastern Suffolk BOCES will complete a comprehensive upgrade of the ESBOCES Management Information System (PeopleSoft) to the latest web-based version.
+Title Addresses Agency Goal(s) Start Date Strategy Statement Responsible Administrator Status VII.B PeopleSoft Upgrade High Standards for Student Achievement Staff Development Cost-Effectiveness, Quality Management, and Operational Efficiency Technology Strategic Planning Internal Communications Human Resources 7/09 By July 2015, Eastern Suffolk BOCES will complete a comprehensive upgrade of the ESBOCES Management Information System (PeopleSoft) to the latest web-based version.
 PeopleSoft is a world renowned software application used by large governments and large private section corporations.
 Included in this upgrade is total redesign of our technology infrastructure.
 This web-based version of PeopleSoft will be implemented in four phases.
 Phase 1 is the upgrade of the technical infrastructure installation of the software in a test environment and the training of the technical staff.
-Phase 2 is the implementation of the payroll/human resources module.
-Phase 3 is the implementation of the financial application module.
-Phase 4 is the implementation of the student management module.
-Salatto/Nelsen In Progress VII.C Implement Web-Based E-Procurement System I. High Standards for Student Achievement II.
-Staff Development III.
-Shared Services V. Cost-Effectiveness, Quality Management, and Operational Efficiency VI.
-Technology VII.
-Strategic Planning X. Internal Communications XI.
-Human Resources 7/09 By September 2012, Eastern Suffolk BOCES will implement a web-based e-procurement system to be used by both BOCES and school districts.
-An e-procurement system will electronically compile all valid purchasing sources for items in one web-hosted database, enabling users at all levels to compare prices on one web page when purchasing approved items.
-Salatto / Kaelin In Progress
+Phase 2 is the implementation of the payroll/human Salatto / Nelsen In Progress